Skip to content

 Building the list from the loudest acceptances, where the standout reported stats run high and create a false floor, which pushes good fits off the list as “too easy” and keeps unreachable programs on it.

-Treating every accepted seat as equal, with no read on retention terms, structure, or outcome, so the comparison at decision time has nothing solid underneath it.
+Treating every accepted seat as equal, with no look at retention terms, structure, or outcome, so the comparison at decision time has nothing solid underneath it.

 Starting too late.
 The “where should I apply” question often gets asked in the spring of senior year, after the point where the list could still have been shaped.
 The list is a junior-year and early-senior-year decision.